 Ancient Ruins Honanki and Palatki are cliff dwellings built nearly 1000 years ago by ancestors of the Hopi Indians, called the Sinagua.
 Beginning from about 1150-1350 AD, these two communities served as a home base for three separate cultures – the Sinagua, Yavapai, and Apache – who farmed and hunted in the fertile valley areas.

 Each site has a considerable number of pictographs painted by artists who had learned to combine pigments with animal fats.
 There are also petroglyphic carvings in the stone which may pre-date the communities.
+The magical allure of these sites make them one of the most unique things to do in Sedona.

 Ancient symbols appear to reference the sun and our solar system, native animals and hunters, a solstice-based calendar for planting, and conquistadors on horseback.